AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

         }

--  the request body has the new event that will update an existing event at the same index
+-  the request body has the new event that will update an existing event at the same index.

-Updating multiple events is similar, but the payload has an array of event objects and url for PUT is slightly different:
+Updating multiple events is similar, but the payload contains an array of event objects and the URL for PUT is slightly different:

 .. code:: javascript